JavaScript is required

 Learn about the DGS leadership team.

-The DGS Executive Leadership Team (ELT) comprises the Secretary, Deputy Secretaries, and the CEO of Service Victoria.
+The Department of Government Services (DGS) Executive Leadership Team (ELT) comprises the Secretary, deputy secretaries and Chief Operating Officer.
 The ELT ensures services are shaped around customer experience and promotes a culture of putting customers first.

 Jo de Morton, Secretary of Government Services

-Prior to this role, Jo was the founding CEO of Service Victoria.
+Jo is Secretary, Department of Government Services.
+Prior to this role, she was the founding CEO of Service Victoria.
 She took it from a technology startup to an award-winning digital platform for government services.
 Under her leadership, Service Victoria played a crucial role supporting the Victorian Government response to the COVID-19 pandemic.

 Before this, Jo was the CEO responsible for establishing the Independent Broad-based Anti-corruption Commission (IBAC).
 She has held deputy secretary roles at Department of Premier and Cabinet and Department of Primary Industries.